ballerina-attic/ballerina-www/website/main-pages/docs/philosophy.md

             <div class="cPhil-title-boxes cPhil-title-boxes-white">
                 <div class="cPhil-title-boxes-container cPhil-title-boxes-container-gray">
                     <p>
                         Functions can split their execution into multiple worker threads.
 Threads execute asynchronously but can exchange data and wait for data from other threads.
-Threads can join using different conditions (all end, some end).
+Threads can join using different conditions (all end, some end).                          <br />
                     </p>
                 </div>
             </div>